Ulmus 'Koopmannii': Cultivation

 Koopman claimed that 'Koopmannii' was traditionally grown in cemeteries in Turkestan, where it occasionally reached a great size, In the late 19th and early 20th century it was marketed in Europe by Späth, and was represented by a tree in the Berlin Botanical Garden.
 One tree was planted in 1897 as U. campestris Koopmannii at the Dominion Arboretum, Ottawa, Canada.
-The tree was introduced to the USA in the late 19th century, appearing as a "new variety" in the 1897 catalogue of the Mount Hope Nursery (also known as Ellwanger and Barry) of Rochester, New York.
+The tree was introduced to the US in the late 19th century, appearing as a "new variety" in the 1897 catalogue of the Mount Hope Nursery (also known as Ellwanger and Barry) of Rochester, New York.
 A specimen was once grown at Kew Gardens, where it performed rather poorly.

 Specimens supplied by Späth to the RBGE in 1902 as U. campestris 'Koopmannii' may survive in Edinburgh as it was the practice of the Garden to distribute trees about the city (viz. the Wentworth Elm); the current list of Living Accessions held in the Garden per se does not list the plant.
 U. campestris 'Koopmannii' was marketed in the 1930s by the Hesse Nursery of Weener, Germany.